Megacorporation: Modern

 Today, many countries have competition laws (also known as antitrust laws) to prevent real-life corporations from having mega-corporation characteristics.
 On the other hand, some countries protect a certain industry deemed important by mandating that only a single company, usually state-owned, can operate in it; this is called state capitalism.
 An example of the latter is Saudi Arabia, which gains the majority of its government revenues through its mega-corporation Saudi Aramco.

 In the 2006 book The Wal-Mart Effect, Charles Fishman describes the American multinational retail company Walmart as "[in] a whole class of megacorporations of which Wal-Mart is just the most extreme, vivid example".
-The American multinational technology conglomerate Alphabet Inc. (the parent holding company of Google) has also been described as a megacorporation, as have other members of Big Tech such as Facebook and Amazon.
+The American multinational technology conglomerate Alphabet Inc. (the parent holding company of Google) has also been described as a megacorporation, as have other members of Big Tech such as Meta (Facebook) and Amazon.